steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### ONNX-CoreML

-To convert the ONNX model to CoreML, we need [ONNX-CoreML](https://github.com/onnx/onnx-coreml).
+To convert the ONNX model to CoreML, I used [ONNX-CoreML](https://github.com/onnx/onnx-coreml).

 The version of ONNX-CoreML on PyPI is broken, so I installed the latest version straight from GitHub: